oversys/PyPass/README.md

  ```
  pip3 install pyperclip
  ```
  On some Linux systems, you may need to install a package called `xclip`.
 You will be notified when the program attempts to copy a string to clipboard if that is the case.
-Consult your distrobution's wiki for instructions on installing packages if you do not know how to do that.
+Consult your distribution's wiki for instructions on installing packages if you do not know how to do that.

  ### Open the `PyPass.py` file:
  _Windows & Linux:_ Run this command in the terminal (in the directory that contains the main `PyPass.py` file):